 Conclusion.

 So, Decision Intelligence has unlimited potential to transform how organizations make choices.
 In this article, we looked at the essential components of DI.
 First, we examined how DI leverages the full spectrum of analytics – from basic descriptive analysis to sophisticated prescriptive recommendations.
 Also, there are three critical elements that fuel any DI system: raw data, pre-processed information, and organizational knowledge.
 Finally, we examined what makes a DI platform truly agile and adaptable.
-Namely, it is real-time analytics, AI-powered analytics, and learning feedback loops.
+Namely, it is on-demand analytics, AI-powered analytics, and learning feedback loops.
 Indeed, today’s market demands split-second decisions backed by data, and that’s exactly what agile Decision Intelligence delivers.

 More References.